How do you become a Pinterest Virtual Assistant?

 There are many different terms for this role: Pinterest Virtual Assistant, Pinterest VA, Pinterest Manager, Pinterest Account Manager.
 Just know that they’re one in the same!

-As businesses grow, they’re need Pinterest Managers to not just maintain their account, but to bring it to the next level.
+As businesses grow, they need Pinterest Virtual Assistants to not just maintain their account, but to bring it to the next level.

-How do you make $30+/hour as a Pinterest Account Manager?
+How do you make $30+/hour as a Pinterest Virtual Assistant?

 I’m excited to share an interview with Yi Ming Lai, Founder of Insane Freedom.

-In this interview, she shares how she became a Pinterest Account Manager, how to get clients, a typical day, and other great advice for people looking to become Pinterest Account Managers.
+In this interview, she shares how she became a Pinterest Virtual Assistant, how to get clients, a typical day, and other great advice for people looking to become a Pinterest Virtual Assistant.

 Related Work from Home Articles: